 - (i) A register of environmental effects, including records of measurable aspects of the site's environmental performance, relative to appropriate standards.
 To assist in recording, an Environmental Inspection Checklist would be prepared by the Client prior to construction works starting (see Appendix II), for use by the Contractor.
-This is to be completed at least once per week and will form the basis of the file on environmental effects. - (ii) A log of environmental incidents and complaints, including any unexpected events (e.g. contaminated materials being found), pollution occurrences (and what preventive/remedial action was taken) and public complaints (e.g. relating to noise or dust). - (iii) Photographs to demonstrate that working procedures and equipment comply with the requirements of the Environmental Management Plan and the Contractor's Method Statement.
+This is to be completed at least once per week and will form the basis of the file on environmental effects. - (ii) A log of the water quality testing result maintained on the site as part of the Project Environmental and Social Safeguards File and copies forwarded to the Environmental and Social Safeguards Team. - (iii)A log of environmental incidents and complaints, including any unexpected events (e.g. contaminated materials being found), pollution occurrences (and what preventive/remedial action was taken) and public complaints (e.g. relating to noise or dust). - (iv) Photographs to demonstrate that working procedures and equipment comply with the requirements of the Environmental Management Plan and the Contractor's Method Statement.

-Any actions to be taken as a result of these checks and reports are to be recorded on a Corrective Action Request Proforma (Appendix II, Section D).
+Any actions to be taken as a result of these checks and reports are to be recorded on a Corrective Action Request Form (Appendix II, Section D).

 Independent records are to be maintained by the Contractor and by the Supervisory Consultant.
 Records are to be made available upon request to representatives of the Client and the Client's Representatives.
 Environmental and Social Safeguards monitoring and reporting is the responsibility of the Contractor, in accordance with the details contained in the relevant sections.
 Inspection of the Environmental and Social Safeguards monitoring tools and reports will be the responsibility of the Supervisory Consultant and the Environmental and Social Safeguards Team and will include coordinating the results of the monitoring and reporting.

-The Contractor, or their representative, will be responsible for maintaining the Project Environmental and Social Safeguards File which will contain:
+The Contractor, or his representative, will be responsible for maintaining the Project Environmental and Social Safeguards File which will contain:

-- Copies of all weekly Environmental Inspection Checklists (this ongoing record constitutes a Register of Environmental Effects) - A log of Environmental and Social Incidents and Complaints (which also details any correspondence received on environmental and social issues, including grievance forms - Records of how all Corrective Action Requests issued have been resolved. - Registration of Grievances forms.
+- Copies of all weekly Environmental Inspection Checklists (this ongoing record constitutes a Register of Environmental Effects) - A log of Environmental and Social Incidents and Complaints (which also details any correspondence received on environmental and social issues, including grievance forms - Records of how all Corrective Action Requests issued have been resolved. - Registration of Grievances forms. - Records of any environmental testing.